dlevs/flexfield/README.md

 * No dependencies
 * Makes uses of event delegation so it does not need to be initialised for every element.
 Because of this, textarea elements can be added or removed dynamically, without having to worry about memory leaks or calling <span class="code">.destroy()</span> methods.
 * Textarea height is calculated from the element's <span class="code">scrollHeight</span> property, so there is no need for a "shadow element", which can lead to glitches caused by mismatched styling.
-* Unobtrusive - the plugin only changes the textarea's height, allowing everything else to be defined with CSS.
+* Unobtrusive - the plugin only changes the textarea's height and overflow, allowing everything else to be defined with CSS.
-* Fires events when fields have grown or shrunk.
 * Self-contained - no prototype pollution.

 ## Compatability